Mountain Law: new regulations for the winter period

 The decree will come into force on November 1, 2021 and will be applicable for each winter period (from November 1 to March 31).

-- 3PMSF (3 Peak Mountain Snow Flake) tires will be compulsory from November 1, 2024 (end of transitional period).
+• mandatory 3PMSF (3 Peak Mountain Snow Flake) tires will be from November 1, 2024 (end of transition period).

 A transition period of 3 years is granted to M+S tires alone, i.e. until November 1, 2024.
 Beyond that, all vehicles concerned circulating in the municipalities designated by the prefects of the 48 departments must be equipped with 3PMSF tires.